 Spend the afternoon enjoying traditional Japanese entertainment right here in Newburyport.
 Dance to Taiko (Japanese Drums) or relax to the soothing sounds of a Japanese harp called the Koto.
-Toast each other at a traditional Japanese tea, learn the art of Shodo, Japanese calligraphy, or bend and fold artistic creations with origami.
+Toast each other at a traditional Japanese tea, learn the art of Shodou, Japanese calligraphy, or bend and fold artistic creations with origami.
+Festival-goers will also enjoy a Kimono show, Shishimai by Stephen Long, and a Bon Odori dance performance.

 If your family really want to immerse yourselves into the Japanese culture, Hana Japan is even offering a Kimono rental for the day.
 Don’t forget to bring your own flip flops to complete the look.